CIB Bank: National expansion (1992-2006)

 In 1992 CIB Bank started to expand its branches with the foundation of the CIB Broker Co.
 Ltd. as a subsidiary of CIB Hungária Bank Rt.
 CIB Broker Co.
 Ltd., which later became CIB Securities Ltd. as the investment company of CIB Bank.

 Since June 1993 the company is listed on the Budapest Stock Exchange.

 CIB Securities has been licensed for securities trading since November 1994.

 On 31 December 1996, the company was transformed to a joint stock company.

 On 1 January 1998, Central-European International Bank Ltd. and CIB Hungária Bank Rt. were consolidated and named after the Central-European International Bank Ltd.

 Until March 1999 the capital grew to HUF 4.4 billion.

 By the end of 2006, the bank had 98 branches nationwide.

 Present

-In 2007 the parent company of CIB, Banca Intesa, merged with Sanpaolo IMI to Sanpaolo S.p.A.
+In 2007 the parent company of CIB, Banca Intesa, merged with Sanpaolo IMI to Intesa Sanpaolo S.p.A.

 In 2008 CIB Bank merged with Inter-Európa Bank and continued to operate as CIB Bank Ltd.

-Since April 2014 Dr. Pál Simák is chairman and CEO of CIB Bank.
+In April 2014 Pál Simák became chairman and CEO of CIB Bank.
+He was replaced by Luigi Fuzio in June 2026.